powerdot/ubuntu_ftp/README.md

 # ubuntu_ftp
 Quickly install FTP Server on Ubuntu

 Easy steps to setup FTP on your Ubuntu 16-18 server.
-(Works on newer Versions too)
+(Works on newer versions too)

 ## Install with 1 line
 ```